 Need proof?
 Here are 7 car camper conversion ideas that will spur you into action, now.

-Sheila: Jody’s Nissan Versa car camper
+Sheila: Joey’s Nissan Versa car camper

-Jody moved from Florida to California to live closer to his girlfriend.
+Joey moved from Florida to California to live closer to his girlfriend.
 He got a job at a van conversion company, but money was too tight to pay for rent in California, so he ended up living in his 2007 Nissan Versa.

-His van conversion skills proved very handy, because the interior of his car camper looks incredible.
+His van conversion skills proved very handy because the interior of his car camper looks incredible.

 The right rear seat is in place and provides a place where to eat, work and relax.
-In place of the front passenger seat, there’s a platform he uses for sleeping and a slide-out table, which Cody uses to cook.
+In place of the front passenger seat, there’s a platform he uses for sleeping and a slide-out table, which Joey uses to cook.
 He removed the left back seat and installed a sink, plugs and some cabinets.
 Next to it, there’s a small trash can.

 At night, the back right of this car camper conversion folds down to reveal the full sleeping platform, which is an impressive 6 and a half foot single bed.
 He uses an inflatable camping mat for a mattress and he made magnetic curtains to dim the whole vehicle.